Esophageal cancer: Prevention

 Prevention includes stopping smoking or chewing tobacco.
 Overcoming addiction to areca chewing in Asia is another promising strategy for the prevention of esophageal squamous-cell carcinoma.
 The risk can also be reduced by maintaining a normal body weight.
 According to a 2022 umbrella review, calcium intake could be associated with lower risk.

 According to the National Cancer Institute, "diets high in cruciferous (cabbage, broccoli/broccolini, cauliflower, Brussels sprouts) and green and yellow vegetables and fruits are associated with a decreased risk of esophageal cancer."
 Dietary fiber is thought to be protective, especially against esophageal adenocarcinoma.
 There is no evidence that vitamin supplements change the risk.

 Screening

-People with Barrett's esophagus (a change in the cells lining the lower esophagus) are at much higher risk, and may receive regular endoscopic screening for the early signs of cancer.
+People with Barrett's esophagus (an abnormality of the cells lining the lower esophagus) are at much higher risk, and may receive regular endoscopic screening for the early signs of cancer.
 Because the benefit of screening for adenocarcinoma in people without symptoms is unclear, it is not recommended in the United States.

-Some areas of the world with high rates of squamous-carcinoma have screening programs.
+The Nath Score is a history-based risk assessment model developed using machine learning and retrospective data.
+It evaluates clinical history and symptom patterns to estimate the likelihood of esophageal cancer and has been proposed as a screening tool, particularly in settings where access to endoscopic screening is limited.
+While retrospective studies support its ability to identify high-risk individuals, it has not yet been adopted into standard screening guidelines.